-I am currently a member of the Editorial Freelancers Association.
+I am currently a member of the Editorial Freelancers Association (EFA).

 I have been a professional American English language editor (freelance and staff) since 1987.

-I am open to all relevant work, big and small, and my rates are affordable.
+I am open to all relevant work, big and small, and my rates (which align with EFA rates) are affordable.

-Over the last 30-plus years, I have offered services in editorial coaching, copyediting, copywriting, substantive editing, developmental editing, content editing, proofreading, fact checking, researching, speechwriting (or speech writing), editing for diversity, equity, and inclusion, cultural sensitivity reviews, and ghostwriting for many different arenas.
+Over the last 30-plus years, I have offered services for nonfiction, fiction, drama, and advertising copy.
+I have executed editorial coaching, copyediting, copywriting, substantive editing, developmental editing, content editing, proofreading, fact checking, researching, speechwriting (or speech writing), editing for diversity, equity, and inclusion, cultural sensitivity reviews, and ghostwriting for many different arenas.

-Here's some information for prospective clients about my editorial services.
+Here is some information for prospective clients about my editorial services and experience.